casagou/joa/index.md

 ### Mechanical Aerospace Engineer | Entrepreneur | Project Management | Systems Integration

 Mechanical and aerospace engineer with 12+ years of experience in complex engineering projects (aerospace, energy) and entrepreneurial ventures (marketing, media production, consulting).
-Proven leader in systems integration, project engineering, and business development.
-Skilled in innovation, precision, and delivering results under pressure.
-Bilingual English/French, with a track record of building client trust and driving innovation.
+Proven track record in leading cross-functional teams, managing full project lifecycles, and driving operational excellence.
+Strong expertise in systems integration, data acquisition, and product development.
+Bilingual (English/French) with a focus on innovation, efficiency, and high-impact delivery in dynamic environments.

 ----